-- a.
-Form to be accompanied by a scalable site plan layout with driveway locations indicating the extent of the access which the private property has or (is planned) to public streets.
-On site traffic related features (loading docks, emergency lanes, driveway entrance/exits should be depicted on site plan. - b Forms may be submitted at any time prior to or during Preliminary Plat submittal and Final Site Plan Permitting - c.
-Results of review/analysis will result in "Interpose no objection to Permitting" or "Requires submittal and approval of additional information prior to Permitting"
+This Access Form must be completely filled and submitted to PWEACCESSFORM@HOUSTONTX.GOV for review.
+It must be accompanied by a dimensioned site plan layout with driveway locations indicating the extent of the access which the commercial property has or (is planned) to access public streets.
+On-site traffic related features (loading docks, emergency lanes, and driveway entrance/exits) must be depicted on the site plan.